Multivariate risk measures: a constructive approach based on selections: Dual representation

 \subsection{Fatou property of selection risk measure}

 Since the selection risk measure $\rhos$ is a special case of a general set-valued coherent risk measure, $\rhos=\rhosel$ for a suitable (and possibly non-unique) family $\sZb$ provided $\rhos$ satisfies the Fatou property.
 Note that the Fatou property of $\rhos$ is weaker than the Fatou property of $\rhonot$, which is established in the following theorems.
-While one of the simplest examples of selection risk measure is the selection expectation, see Example~\ref{ex:expect}, even in this case the Fatou property for unbounded random sets is a rather delicate result proved in \cite{bal:hes95}.
+Even for the simplest selection risk measure being the selection expectation (see Example~\ref{ex:expect}), the Fatou property is a rather delicate result proved in \cite{bal:hes95}.